 If, however, you do come down with diarrhoea and vomiting whilst on a ship, you will likely be confined to your cabin during your illness and for 24hours after your last bout of diarrhoea or vomiting.
 The medical centre will be able to provide medical assistance in the form of medication to help stop the diarrhoea, symptom relief and even proper medical care if you become really unwell.
 Spending a few days locked up in your cabin is not much fun, so do try and avoid coming down with gastro in the first place.

 A constantly evolving beast and also very location specific.
 Cruise liners seem to all be insisting that passengers are fully vaccinated and some are not taking young children for this reason.
 However, the process of what happens if you get infected whilst cruising seems to vary greatly depending on in which part of the world you are travelling in, and the specific policies on the ship.

-You will categorically not be allowed to board the ship in the first place, if you are experiencing any covid symptoms (any cold-like symptoms), and without a recent negative PCR.
+You will categorically not be allowed to board the ship in the first place, if you are experiencing any covid symptoms (any cold-like symptoms), and on some cruise-lines, a recent negative PCR.
 However, in the Caribbean for example, you will not be routinely tested during your cruise and it is not a requirement to be tested to get into the vast majority of ports as long as you are fully vaccinated.
 With covid-19 restrictions being eased throughout the world, it appears most European ports no longer require prior testing for passengers to enter if they are fully vaccinated.